garikAsplund/garik.codes/src/routes/blog/Beginner's mind.md

 In today's world, the newcomer has to know the Holy Trinity of HTML/CSS/JS, how to choose frameworks and pick databases, run both unit and integration tests, containerize their app and deploy it on the edge for maximum uptime and minimal latency, orchestrate said containers with Kubernetes or Docker Swarm, understand the DevOps lifecycle and what a CI/CD pipeline is.
 All so that when the greenest junior dev makes a change to fix a couple typos they don't bring down the whole company's website.

+Granted, I don't think many, or any, are calling for these tools and practices to go away--they have real value!
+It's just, you know, a lot for newcomers to grasp.

 ## Too many targets

 ![Buckle up](https://media.tenor.com/qBfG6bWpBYAAAAAd/tayshia-bachelorette.gif "Tayshia on SWE")